WordCmp.com

 mean (noun) spell (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n a psychological state induced by (or as if induced by) a magical incantation
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n a verbal formula believed to have magical force

 a time period for working (after which you will be relieved by someone else)